Interview Notes

 Treatments Mentioned

-Please note: The Migraine World Summit’s aim is to bring you a variety of perspectives and expertise, independent of bias or judgment.
+Disclaimer: The Migraine World Summit aims to bring you a variety of perspectives and expertise, free from bias or judgment.
 Alternative theories presented in this video have not been medically reviewed.
 Views expressed in this interview do not necessarily represent the views of the Migraine World Summit.
 Please always consult your health care professional and do your own research before making changes to your treatment plan.
+Captions are auto-generated and may contain errors.

 Interview Notes